jakejs/jake/README.markdown

 Jake supports the ability to run a task from within another task via the `invoke` and `execute` methods.

-The `invoke` method will run the desired task, along with its dependencies:
+The `invoke` method will run the desired task, along with its prerequisites:

-    desc('Calls the foo:bar task and its dependencies.');
+    desc('Calls the foo:bar task and its prerequisites.');
-    task('invokeFooBar', [], function () {
+    task('invokeFooBar', function () {
-      // Calls foo:bar and its deps
+      // Calls foo:bar and its prereqs
       jake.Task['foo:bar'].invoke();
     });

 It will only run the task once, even if you call `invoke` repeatedly.

-    desc('Calls the foo:bar task and its dependencies.');
+    desc('Calls the foo:bar task and its prerequisites.');
-    task('invokeFooBar', [], function () {
+    task('invokeFooBar', function () {
-      // Calls foo:bar and its deps
+      // Calls foo:bar and its prereqs
       jake.Task['foo:bar'].invoke();
       // Does nothing
       jake.Task['foo:bar'].invoke();
     });

-The `execute` method will run the desired task without its dependencies:
+The `execute` method will run the desired task without its prerequisites:

-    desc('Calls the foo:bar task without its dependencies.');
+    desc('Calls the foo:bar task without its prerequisites.');
-    task('executeFooBar', [], function () {
+    task('executeFooBar', function () {
-      // Calls foo:bar without its deps
+      // Calls foo:bar without its prereqs
       jake.Task['foo:baz'].execute();
     });

 Calling `execute` repeatedly will run the desired task repeatedly.

-    desc('Calls the foo:bar task without its dependencies.');
+    desc('Calls the foo:bar task without its prerequisites.');
-    task('executeFooBar', [], function () {
+    task('executeFooBar', function () {
-      // Calls foo:bar without its deps
+      // Calls foo:bar without its prereqs
       jake.Task['foo:baz'].execute();
       // Can keep running this over and over jake.Task['foo:baz'].execute();
       jake.Task['foo:baz'].execute();
     });

-If you want to run the task and its dependencies more than once, you can use `invoke` with the `reenable` method.
+If you want to run the task and its prerequisites more than once, you can use `invoke` with the `reenable` method.

-    desc('Calls the foo:bar task and its dependencies.');
+    desc('Calls the foo:bar task and its prerequisites.');
-    task('invokeFooBar', [], function () {
+    task('invokeFooBar', function () {
-      // Calls foo:bar and its deps
+      // Calls foo:bar and its prereqs
       jake.Task['foo:bar'].invoke();
       // Does nothing
       jake.Task['foo:bar'].invoke();
-      // Only re-runs foo:bar, but not its dependencies jake.Task['foo:bar'].reenable();
+      // Only re-runs foo:bar, but not its prerequisites jake.Task['foo:bar'].reenable();
       jake.Task['foo:bar'].invoke();
     });

-The `reenable` method takes a single Boolean arg, a 'deep' flag, which reenables the task's dependencies if set to true.
+The `reenable` method takes a single Boolean arg, a 'deep' flag, which reenables the task's prerequisites if set to true.

-    desc('Calls the foo:bar task and its dependencies.');
+    desc('Calls the foo:bar task and its prerequisites.');
-    task('invokeFooBar', [], function () {
+    task('invokeFooBar', function () {
-      // Calls foo:bar and its deps
+      // Calls foo:bar and its prereqs
       jake.Task['foo:bar'].invoke();
       // Does nothing
       jake.Task['foo:bar'].invoke();
-      // Only re-runs foo:bar, but not its dependencies jake.Task['foo:bar'].reenable(true);
+      // Only re-runs foo:bar, but not its prerequisites jake.Task['foo:bar'].reenable(true);
       jake.Task['foo:bar'].invoke();
     });